 Transcripts & School Report

 Teacher recommendations let colleges know their applicants better from the perspectives of other people.
+A well-written letter of recommendation can show impressive characteristics of applicants beyond their own self-advocacy.
 The rule of thumb is to ask the teachers who know you best to write your recommendation letters.
 You can ask your teachers from your pre-university institution and/or secondary school.
 If your college needs two letters, it is recommended that you get one from a science teacher and another from an arts teacher.
+If you need guidance on how to write a good recommendation letter, check this website out.

 As for the format of recommendation letters, you should check your prospective college’s website to find out.
 If you are applying through Commonapp, all you need to do is type your teacher’s email address in the “Recommenders” section, then Commonapp will send an email to your teacher with instructions, provided the procedures do not change from last year.
 Besides teacher recommendations, most colleges let applicants upload recommendations from former employers or sports coaches too.

-Most colleges will ask you to respond to a number of essay prompts as part of your application, and most have a word limit, which may be a good or bad thing depending on the kind of writer you are.
+Most colleges, if not all, will ask you to respond to a number of essay prompts as part of your application, and most have a word limit, which may be a good or bad thing depending on the kind of writer you are.
 There are tons of articles online on how to write ‘good’ essays.
 Here are some:

 - 10 Tips for Writing the College Application Essay (US News)